infinum/eightshift-docs/website/blog/2022-01-21-components-and-blocks.md

 Now that we have our component, let's call it `card-simple`, we can use it in a `Featured Posts` block.
 We already have predefined attributes of how our component should look when used in this block defined in `manifest.json`, but we also need another attribute that will allow us to select which posts will be displayed.

-To do that, we add a new attribute called `featuredPosts` which defines which posts will be displayed in our block.
-For each selected post, another `card-simple` component is added and featured image and post title are dynamically added to its image and heading components.
+To do that, we'll add a new attribute called `featuredPosts` which will define which posts will be displayed in our block.
+For each selected post, another `card-simple` component is added, and featured image and post title are dynamically added to its image and heading components.
 More about the query logic and adding new options in a block will be covered in a future post.

 You may be wondering, can you have a block that allows you to use all options of the `card-simple` component?
 Of course!
 You can create a block that allows you to set all available options in the editor and manually add content to the image and heading.
 There are also block variations, which allow you to set up predefined attributes for a block.
 More about setting up block variations may be covered in one of the future posts.